Josh Kelley: Personal life

 Kelley met actress Katherine Heigl in spring 2005 when she appeared in his music video "Only You".
 One year later, in June 2006, they became engaged.
 He wrote the song "Hey Katie" for Heigl.
-The Heigl-Kelley wedding took place on December 23, 2007 at the Stein Eriksen Lodge in Park City, Utah.
+The Heigl-Kelley wedding took place on December 23, 2007, at the Stein Eriksen Lodge in Park City, Utah.
 Heigl's Grey's Anatomy co-stars T.R.
 Knight, Sandra Oh, Ellen Pompeo and Justin Chambers attended the ceremony, as well as Grey's Anatomy spinoff series Private Practice star Kate Walsh.
 The ceremony was officiated by Unitarian minister Tom Goldsmith.
 Heigl walked down the aisle to an acoustic song written by Kelley and performed by a cello and guitar players.
 The couple wrote their own vows.

-During a taping of Live With Regis and Kelly, Heigl stated that she and Kelley chose not to live together before they were married, saying, "I think I just wanted to save something for the actual marriage...
+During a taping of Live With Regis and Kelly, Heigl stated that she and Kelley chose to wait till marriage before living together, saying, "I think I just wanted to save something for the actual marriage...
 I wanted there to be something to make the actual marriage different than the dating or the courtship."

 In 2009, the couple adopted a South Korean baby girl, naming her Nancy Leigh, after Heigl's mother and her adopted, Korean-born older sister, respectively.
 Nancy Leigh's nickname is Naleigh.
 Nancy Leigh was born with a congenital heart defect that was repaired with open heart surgery before she left South Korea.
 Kelley and Heigl adopted a second daughter, Adalaide Marie Hope, in April 2012.

 In addition to their two daughters, Josh Kelley and Katherine Heigl have a son, Joshua Bishop Kelley Jr., born December 20, 2016.

 Kelley, Heigl, and their children live in Oakley, Utah.